 2003 - 2004 / Portland, Oregon

 Babcock & Jenkins is a leader in data-driven relationship and direct marketing programs that drive sales and measurable return for clients.
-I staffed and managed a department of 20+ designers, developers, writers and strategists.
-I was responsible for providing leadership in the areas of business development, agency operations and culture, and various relationship marketing programs for Getty, Starbucks, and WebEx.
+Managed a department of 20+ designers, developers, writers and strategists.
+Responsible for providing leadership in the areas of business development, agency operations and culture, and various relationship marketing programs for Getty, Starbucks and WebEx.

 "Andy is one of the best creative talents I've ever worked with.
 A master storyteller who uses the powerful combination of design, words and photography."

 — Allen Jones, Business Development / colleague at Babcock & Jenkins

 2001 - 2003 / Campbell, CA (Silicon Valley)

 Responsible for building and training a more creative and effective team of 30-40 designers, writers, strategists and project managers.
 Led business development and key accounts in Silicon Valley tech sector, overseeing our agency's culture and processes, and the design of and move into new offices.

 1999 - 2001 / San Francisco, Paris, Atlanta

 Started in the San Francisco o ce of this global branding agency before promotion to ECD of the Southeast Brand Building practice in Atlanta.
 Managed a multi-disciplined department of more than 75 staff through some very challenging business shifts.
 Led new business and key accounts for Disney, Apple, Zurich, and others.

 "Andy is one of the most creative people I know.
 He always finds a way to solve the client's problem in an efficient, thoughtful way.
 He's enthusiastic, committed and passionate about all aspects of visual communication and an asset to any team.
 Clients love him and I'll grab any opportunity that surfaces to work with him again!"